pluralsight-cloud/sre-for-azure-deep-dive/README.md

 # sre-for-azure-deep-dive

 Welcome to the GitHub repo for the PluralSight Cloud course SRE for Azure Deep Dive.
-This repo contains:

-- A
-- B
-- C

 None of this code is intended for production use.
 These examples are made to highlight ____ and are for educational use.